-The form covers the patient’s personal medical history, such as diagnoses, medication, allergies, past diseases, therapies, clinical research, as well as that of their family.
+The form covers the patient’s personal medical history, such as diagnoses, medication, allergies, past diseases, therapies, clinical research, and that of their family.

 Medical history forms are important communication tools between medical practitioners.
 Insurance providers also use them to review a patient’s health history to determine their insurability before offering health insurance coverage.
 Medical records are used to coordinate and combine existing knowledge of a patient’s medical care to provide effective and appropriate diagnoses and treatments.

-General medical history forms simplify the process of recording and facilitate the availability of a patient’s medical information as it can all be accessed from one place.
-With medical history forms in place, doctors are able to provide health to a patient with their medical history, risk factors, and health care requirements are taken into account.
+General medical history forms simplify the process of recording and facilitate the availability of a patient’s medical information, as they can all be accessed from one place.
+With these in place, doctors are able to provide health care to a patient with risk factors and medical requirements taken into account.

 Downloadable Templates

-The design of general medical history forms will typically be unique to the associated medical center even though they more or less request the same health care information.
-Therefore, medical history form templates can be used as guides to create health history forms.
+The design of general medical history forms will typically be unique to the associated medical center, even though they more or less request the same health care information.
+Therefore, templates can be used as guides to create health history forms.
 The templates are blank forms illustrating all the sections that should appear in a standard medical history record form.
-The templates are easily customizable to save the user time used to design and create their general medical history form.
+The templates are easily customizable to save the user time used to design and create their own form.

 What Should be Included?